Caregiver Action Network is pressing lawmakers to ease the burden for the many Americans who care for loved ones.

 That’s the message Schall hopes to spread as the United States recognizes National Family Caregivers Month in November, complete with a proclamation issued by President Barack Obama.

 Many factors are driving up the number of active caregivers, Schall said, including the return of wounded veterans.
 Americans are also living longer, so disabling conditions such as dementia have more time to develop.
-In addition, we're seeing a rise in some childhood conditions that require extra care, such as autism.
+In addition, we’re seeing a rise in some childhood conditions that require extra care,

 Nursing homes cost an average of $85,000 a year, according to Schall.
 Most insurance companies do not pay for them, and Medicare pays only for short-term stays.
 Medicaid picks up the cost only after a person depletes his or her resources.
 For many people, this occurs after only six months.